khushpanchal/RVTimeTracker/README.md

     recyclerView = binding.recyclerView, // The RecyclerView to be tracked for item view times. minTimeInMs = 1000, // (optional, default = 0): Minimum time in milliseconds a view needs to be visible to be tracked.
 Value should be greater than 0 minHeightInRatio = 0.45, // (optional, default = 0.5): Minimum height ratio a view should have to be tracked.
+Value should be between 0 and 1 minWidthInRatio = 0.45, // (optional, default = 0.5): Minimum width ratio a view should have to be tracked.
 Value should be between 0 and 1 dataLimit = 8, // (optional, default = 10): Number of data after which "trackAll" lambda block will be invoked with the list of tracked data. trackItem = { trackInfo -> // Lambda function to be executed when any item moves out of the visible screen.
 (Contain TrackInfo)
         Log.i("TrackData", trackInfo.toString())